 Caffeine does cause your blood pressure to increase for a short period of time after consumption, but it isn’t thought that to cause any long-term effects.

 However, those with irregular heart rhythms, or those suffering from hypertension, should consult a doctor to find out whether caffeine is safe to consume.
+If you are consuming coffee every day you need to know how many mg of caffeine in your cup of coffee.

 Caffeine also increases the acid in your stomach, which may cause heartburn or an upset stomach.
 It’s often claimed that cold brew coffee contains low levels of acid; however, this had been found not to be true.
 For those with a sensitive stomach, look to buy low acid coffee instead.